WordPress Manager For WHMCS

 Email Templates

 By default, the module creates the 'New WordPress Information' email template You can find it in your WHMCS 'Setup' → 'Email Templates' section.
 This template can be used to send WordPress details to the customer when the automatic installation is enabled after the service creation.
-Additionally, you may use the merge fields variables, which will be replaced to the corresponding WordPress installation details when are sent to the customer:
+Additionally, you may use the merge fields variables, which will be replaced with the corresponding WordPress installation details when are sent to the customer:

 ![]() |